vectorgrp/XCPlite/examples/README.md

 ### no_a2l_demo

 Demonstrates XCPlite without on-target runtime A2L generation.
-Offline A2L generation is performed using the XCPlite specific A2L creator tool (xcpclient)during the build process and ELF/DWARF linker informations.
+Offline A2L generation is performed using the XCPlite specific A2L creator tool (xcpclient) during the build process and ELF/DWARF linker informations.
 Does no need file system support on the target and A2L upload.

+### esp32_freertos_demo

+Demonstrates XCPlite running inside FreeRTOS tasks on a 32 bit microcontroller.
+Uses the FreeRTOS POSIX simulator port so the demo builds and runs on macOS / Linux.
+before switching to the real embedded target.

 ### freertos_demo

 Demonstrates XCPlite running inside FreeRTOS tasks.
 Uses the FreeRTOS POSIX simulator port so the demo builds and runs on macOS / Linux.
-before switching to the real embedded target.

 ### external_example